saucelabs/sauce-docs/docs/api-testing/composer.md

 - Global Parameters - Variables that are specific to the test but are not related to a specific scenario (for example, api key).
 - Input Set - Group of input variables representing a scenario, valid for that specific test only.
 The test will be executed once for each input set, overriding the variable values into your test.

-If you define a variable in both the Global Parameters section, and in the Input Set section, the value used in the test will be the one defined in the Input Set.
+If you define a variable in both the Global Parameters and Input Set sections, the value used in the test is what you specified in the Input Set.

 <table>
 <tr>